 Mary's parents are presented as unhappy, overly stern, weak- faithed, and basically untrusting parents

 In Catholic theology the mother and father of Mary are both canonized saints.
 These are beliefs from early Christians.
-I think the films portrayal of conflict within Mary's family is not very true to tradition.
+The films portrayal of conflict within Mary's family is not very true to tradition.
 Mary's parents are portrayed in the movie as stiff, weak and untrusting.
 Why would the producers of the movie borrow from Church tradition in determining Mary's age of 15 but ignore tradition of reverence towards Anna and Joachim, her parents.

 We don't believe Mary suffered birth pain.
 St. Augustine in 400 AD said, "That same power which brought the body of the young man through closed doors, brought the body of the infant forth from the inviolate womb of the mother."